MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-collect-payments-with-sepa-direct-debit.md

 ---
-title: SEPA Direct Debit in Business Central | Microsoft Docs
+title: SEPA Direct Debit in Business Central
-description: You can collect payments directly from the customer's bank account according to the SEPA format.
+description: With your customer's consent, you can collect payments directly from the customer's bank account according to the SEPA format.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual